Constipation is the #1 gastrointestinal complaint in the U.S. affecting nearly 5 million people.

 Causes of Constipation

-- Chronic constipation is almost caused by gut dysbiosis, decreased peristalsis, leaky gut, small intestinal bacteria overgrowth (SIBO), H.pylori, yeast and Candida overgrowth, parasite infections, dysbiotic bacteria, mycotoxicity and fungi.
+- Chronic constipation is almost always caused by gut dysbiosis, decreased peristalsis, leaky gut, small intestinal bacteria overgrowth (SIBO), H.pylori, yeast and Candida overgrowth, parasite infections, C. diff, dysbiotic bacteria, mycotoxicity and fungal infections.

 - Insufficient bifidobacter, a species of healthy bacteria in the colon